-The Future of Biomedical Engineering
+What is the Future of Biomedical Engineering?

 The field of biomedical engineering is constantly changing and growing.
 Revolutionary advances in medical imaging and medical diagnostics are changing the way medicine is practiced and will continue to transform the healthcare industry.
 Advancements in robotics, bionics, and prosthetics will continue to positively impact the lives of patients.
 Medical imaging technology is evolving to become even more precise, decreasing the need for more invasive diagnostic tests.
 Still in its early stages, stem cell research offers great promise for new medical treatments.
 As new medical and scientific discoveries are made, the work of biomedical engineers will be crucial in applying these concepts to the advancement of healthcare and humankind.